 Although IT governance has been baked into organizations for many years, data governance is relatively new on the corporate scene.
 As a maturing professional practice, data governance experts are emerging with some common agreement around the definition of data governance, core elements to be governed, and the activities to be undertaken for effective data governance.

-This article will give an overview of some challenges to effective data governance development and deployment, listing some key issues and suggestions on how to avoid or correct them.
+It is important to understand some common challenges to effective data governance development and deployment, and know some key issues and suggestions on how to avoid or correct them.

 Challenges to Successful Data Governance Deployment: